-- (1) Harmonised criteria for the classification of mixtures containing substances which have effects on lactation have to date not been developed.
-The data base for this hazard category is extremely limited, and experience will have to be gained in using the category in the harmonised system before the issue of classification of mixtures containing components which can contaminate breast milk can be addressed. - 2.
-Potency and cut-off doses: The following text was provided as "Background Information" in the OECD Harmonized Integrated Classification System for Human Health and Environmental Hazards of Chemical Substances and Mixtures. - (1) In the present scheme, the relative potency of a chemical to produce a toxic effect on reproduction is not included in the criteria for reaching a conclusion regarding classification.
-Nevertheless, during the development of this scheme it was suggested that cut-off dose levels should be included, in order to provide some means of assessing and categorising the potency of chemicals for the ability to produce an adverse effect on reproduction.
+Objective: To amend the classification criteria for toxic to reproduction to consider cut-off dose levels related to the relative potency of a chemical.
+The following text was provided as "Background Information" in the OECD Harmonized Integrated Classification System for Human Health and Environmental Hazards of Chemical Substances and Mixtures.
+In the present scheme, the relative potency of a chemical to produce a toxic effect on reproduction is not included in the criteria for reaching a conclusion regarding classification.
+Nevertheless, during the development of this scheme it was suggested that cut-off dose levels should be included, in order to provide some means of assessing and categorizing the potency of chemicals for the ability to produce an adverse effect on reproduction.
 This concept has not been readily accepted by all member countries because of concerns that any specified cut-off level may be exceeded by human exposure levels in certain situations, e.g. inhalation of volatile solvents, the level may be inadequate in cases where humans are more sensitive than the animal model, and because of disagreements about whether or not potency is a component of hazard.
 There has been interest in this concept to further consider it as a future development of the classification scheme.
+4.3 Limit dose: